Robust experimental data assimilation for the Spalart-Allmaras turbulence model: Results

 \subsubsection{Flow over a BFS}

 In this section, the results for the flow over BFS are outlined.
 This flow was also used to calibrate the SA model using a relatively coarser mesh ($\approx 13000$ cells).
-The finer mesh ($\approx 28000$ cells) of test case also serves as a good indicator for the soft evaluation of the calibration across different meshes.
+The testing was done on multiple finer meshes (Mesh1-4), $\approx 28000, 43000, 47000,$ and $53000$ cells.
+These test cases also serve as a good indicator for the soft evaluation of the calibration across different meshes.
+Here, mesh 1 (28000 cells) is tested, while appendix \ref{meshes} covers the rest of the test cases.
 Figure \ref{bfs_cp_cb} compares the $C_f$ and $C_p$ plots from the calibrated SA model with that of the original SA; experimental data are also plotted for the purpose of comparison.
 It can be seen that the calibration significantly improves the results for the SA model, i.e., the results are closer to the experimental data used for calibration.
-Figure \ref{bfs_cp_cb}a shows the $C_f$ in recovery zone is more accurately predicted by the calibrated model.
-In addition there is significant improvement in the magnitude of the $C_f$ in separation bubble.
+Figure \ref{bfs_cp_cb}a shows the $C_f$ in the recovery zone is more accurately predicted by the calibrated model.
+In addition, there is a significant improvement in the magnitude of the $C_f$ in the separation bubble.
 Similar improvements are also observed in $C_p$ figure \ref{bfs_cp_cb}b.
 The reattachment length in the calibrated model is also closer to the experimental values as shown in figure \ref{bfs_reattach}.